PoisotLab/manuscript-template/manuscript.md

 # The model

-This is a citation: @HampAnde15.
+This is a citation: @HampAnde15 -- we can also have citations in brackets [@HampAnde15].

+## Lists

+1. one fish
+2. two fish
+3. red fish
+4. blue fish

 # Methods